 Welcome back to ACE Charter High School, Home of the Flying Aces!
-A special welcome to the new Freshmen Class of 2021!
+A special welcome to the new Freshmen Class of 2025!

 Senior Guidance: At the beginning of the year, Ms. Ochoa will verify that each senior is in the required classes for graduation and meet with those students who need Adult School/APEX for additional credits.
-In August, Ms. Ochoa visits all senior level classes to review transcripts with students and talk about how to get ready for their plans after high school.
-For most of our students, that is going to college, so both 4 year and community college applications will be discussed.
+In August, Ms. Ochoa visits all senior level classes (virtually) to review transcripts with students and talk about how to get ready for their plans after high school.
+For many of our students, that is going to college, so both 4 year and community college applications will be discussed.
 Paying for college is another hot topic, so the process for applying for scholarships and financial aid is outlined as well.
 FAFSA now opens OCTOBER 1st!!

 College Application Deadlines: Seniors applying to either CSU or UC campuses must submit their completed applications online by November 30th!
 Online applications are available beginning October 1st for both the CSU and UC systems.
-CSU applications can be submitted online October 1st to November 30th. (csumentor.edu) Even though the UC application window opens on October 1st completed applications can only be submitted November 1st – 30th.
+CSU applications can be submitted online October 1st to November 30th. (www.calstate.edu/apply) Even though the UC application window opens on October 1st completed applications can only be submitted November 1st – 30th.
 Seniors applying to private universities and colleges should verify the specific registration deadlines by contacting the individual college or university.
-Students who plan on attending Ventura/Oxnard/Moorpark College should apply beginning in October 2017!!!
+Students who plan on attending Ventura/Oxnard/Moorpark College should apply beginning in October 2018!!!
 Seniors should keep their transcript they received during their graduation status meeting in August so they can accurately report their classes and grades on their college application.

-Scholarships Students are encouraged to sign up for REMIND text message to be aware of scholarships, grants, and FAFSA workshops.
+Scholarships Students are encouraged to sign up for REMIND text message to be aware of scholarships, grants, and FAFSA/CADAA workshops.
 There are a few fall local scholarships, but the true season is Jan.-April.
 There are a number of National websites as well which we encourage parents and teachers to Google since the site tends to focus on local & state scholarships